KylenTSmith/Incident-Response/README.md

 ## Introduction

 In this project, I follow the NIST 800-61 guide to respond to an incident thoroughly and effectively.
-Using the same virtual machines and logs and basically the entire setup from my honeynet project, I am now going to start responding and handling the incidents that accured on those systems.
+Using the same virtual machines and logs and basically the entire setup from my honeynet project, I am now going to start responding and handling the incidents that occured on those systems.
 In this case I'll be focusing on the Brute force Success incident.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)